-Always check each individual university’s policy on their website as none of these are standard and a university can adhere to whatever policy it chooses!
+Always check each individual university’s policy on their website as none of these application options are standard and a university can adhere to whatever policy it chooses!

 Early Action (EA)